The Architecture of Contact: A Manifesto

 Emancipation (The Crack)

-Following Cohen’s concept of “the crack where the light enters,” we reject all forms of absolutism.
-Every story must find and occupy only its own authentic emotional space.
-Our goal is liberation from rigid representations, finding the extraordinary within the geometric limits of reality.
+Following Cohen’s concept of “the crack where the light enters,” we reject all forms of absolutism and champion the uniqueness of every story.
+Each narrative must find and occupy only its own authentic emotional space.
+Our goal is to break free from rigid representations, discovering the extraordinary within the geometric boundaries of reality, architecture, and the way they interact.